- Identify the data needed to support an add or drop decision

 Adding, retaining or dropping a product or service can be a tough decision.
 Before we get back to Hupana Running Company and their situation with the water bottles, let’s take a look at Jen’s Sweaters:

-Ok, so we talked in a previous module about Mary, the production manager.
-Let’s say her boss came to her and said “Mary, we are thinking about dropping the recovery sandal line we are currently producing.
+Mary, the production manager, is contacted by her boss.
+He says, “Mary, we are thinking about dropping the recovery sandal line we are currently producing.
 We would love you to sit down with us and look at the data to decide if this is a decision that makes good sense or not.
 When can we meet?”

 Let’s further assume the following: